Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 1 marketplace or platform, if it shows up often in your category

 It’s not worth starting with a very long list.
-Too many competitors can make analysis harder and scatter your focus.
+Too many competitors can make the analysis harder and scatter your focus.

 These are companies you know from the market that offer similar products or services.